Zarathos94/ekf-sim/README.md

 # ekf-sim — a quaternion error-state EKF, proven consistent

-A sensor-fusion playground: an **error-state Kalman filter** (ESKF) fuses a simulated strapdown IMU with GPS, a barometer and a magnetometer to estimate a vehicle's trajectory, and renders the estimate, the ground truth and the live **covariance ellipsoid** in 3D.
-Turn up the sensor noise, the bias drift, or drop GPS, and watch the filter degrade and recover — the uncertainty ellipsoid swelling and shrinking in real units as it does.
+A sensor-fusion playground: an **error-state Kalman filter** (ESKF) fuses a simulated strapdown IMU with GPS, a barometer, a magnetometer, a downward **LiDAR** altimeter, **UWB radio ranging** to fixed beacons, and **optical flow** to estimate a quadrotor's trajectory.
+The estimate, the ground truth (as a lit quadrotor and a faint ghost) and the live **covariance ellipsoid** are rendered in 3D.
+Toggle any sensor, turn up the noise or the bias drift, and watch the filter degrade and recover — the uncertainty ellipsoid swelling and shrinking in real units, and a live plot showing the error stay inside its own 3σ envelope.
+Drop GPS and the ellipsoid balloons; turn on UWB ranging and it snaps back, localised with no GPS at all.

 The point of the project is that the quaternion ESKF is done *right*, and that this is **proven, not asserted**.
 The gate is statistical consistency: across many Monte-Carlo flights the filter's